ajufrancis/neutron-lan/software_defined_networking.md

 The "instant VPN" draft proposes to use a signalling mechanism between CE and PE to set up a L3 VPN.
 Since I worked on legacy and SIP-based IP Telephony in the past, it reminds me of ISDN and SIP.
-If I refer the I-D, then I can divise an architecture like this:
+If I refer to the I-D, then I can divise an architecture like this: